mckennapsean/dissertation/content/05-security.md

 size.
 We discuss further details on the data sketches design method later in this chapter.
-However, the feedback received on the data sketches validated our initial data abstraction of location-based aggregation since abstractions such as network graphs are too complex for a simple summary view, whereas location-based views required little to no explanation.
+However, the feedback received on the data sketches validated our initial data abstraction of location-based aggregation since abstractions such as network graphs were too complex for a simple summary view, whereas location-based views required little to no explanation.
 Thus, we iteratively developed a location-based encoding that is simpler and more intuitive for a larger variety of users, shown in [@fig:dashboard2].